Permify/go-role/README.md

 // add one role to user
 err := permify.AddRolesToUser(1, "admin")

-// You can also add multiple roles at once err := permify.AddRolesToUser(1, []string{"admin", "manager"})
+// you can also add multiple roles at once err := permify.AddRolesToUser(1, []string{"admin", "manager"})
 // or
 err := permify.AddRolesToUser(1, []uint{1,2})